ddeutils/ddedocs/docs/daily-work.md

 #### Reviewing System Health and Performance

-The day begins with a critical review of the data systems’ health.
+The day begins with a critical review of the data systems' health.
-Monitoring dashboards for alerts on data ingestion or processing issues ensures that any potential bottlenecks are identified and addressed early, safeguarding the data pipeline’s integrity.
+Monitoring dashboards for alerts on data ingestion or processing issues ensures that any potential bottlenecks are identified and addressed early, safeguarding the data pipeline's integrity.

 #### Stand-up Meetings